It’s not news that video is at the forefront of marketing these days. |

-Fortunately, some of the popular services like MailChimp, Constant Contact and AWeber make it easy to share across all providers by using a screen capture image of your video and linking it to your original content on your blog, YouTube, Vimeo or similar sites.
+Fortunately, some of the popular services make it easy to share across all providers by using a screen capture image of your video and linking it to the original content on your blog, YouTube, Vimeo, or similar sites.

-This gives the appearance there’s actually video in your email and avoids technical issues with your email provider.
-Instead of having to learn HTML5, there are also 3rd party services that can create a video snippet for you to include right in the body of your newsletter.
-In fact, I did this in a recent newsletter of ours!
+This gives the appearance of there being an actual video in your email and avoids technical issues with your email provider.
+Instead of having to learn HTML5, there are also third-party services that can create a video snippet for you to include right in the body of your newsletter.

 Check out Playable to embed a short video in your next newsletter.
 Playable will replace the video with an image of your choice if the email service provider doesn’t support the video technology.